A legislative wish-list for open government

 Make the Legislature subject to the state’s Open Meetings Law

 The state Supreme Court, in its 2011 ruling Ozanne v.
 Fitzgerald, decided that the Legislature’s adherence to the Open Meetings Law is not subject to judicial review, effectively exempting the Legislature from the law.
-The council supports legislation, recently introduced as 2013 Assembly Resolution 17 and Assembly Joint Resolutions 61 and 62, to make the Legislature expressly subject to the law.
+The Council supports legislation to make the Legislature explicitly subject to the law, including a constitutional amendment and a series of proposed rule changes introduced in the 2015-16 session.

 Eliminate open meetings exemption for legislative caucuses

-Efforts to end the ability of legislators to meet as a caucus in secret receive occasional media support, but legislative proposals to accomplish it, including 2013 AB 104, have gone nowhere.
+Efforts to end the ability of legislators to meet as a caucus in secret receive occasional media support, but legislative proposals to accomplish it, including AB 104 in 2013, have gone nowhere.
+The latest attempt is AB 153, introduced in April 2015.

 Mandatory disclosure by certain users of online court records